ObsidianBlk/OGAJam2023/README.md

 # Planet F451

+A hellish nightmare planet.
+So hot, its surface is molten rock.
+If it wasn't for the vast resources this hellscape provided, you doubt the Union would have ever built a facility anywhere near it... but they did, and you're stationed on it!

+After a long week of handling security for this crap-tastic rock, you were just about to take a little R&R... that's when everything started going wrong!

+---

 A top down twin stick survival game written in [Godot Engine 4](https://godotengine.org) and utilizing assets from [OpenGameArt.org](https://opengameart.org).

-This game is being made over the course of one month *(July 2023)* for the [OpenGameArt's Summer Game Jam 2023](https://itch.io/jam/opengamearts-summer-game-jam-2023)
+This game was being made over the course of one month *(July 2023)* for the [OpenGameArt's Summer Game Jam 2023](https://itch.io/jam/opengamearts-summer-game-jam-2023)

 ## Table of Contents (Optional)